-To follow on from the workshop, we are co-hosting the Participatory Geographies Research Group (PYGYRG) Away Weekend in Reading, 1-2 July, 2017
+Following the workshop, we co-hosted the Participatory Geographies Research Group (PYGYRG) Away Weekend in Reading, 1-2 July, 2017

 The PYGYRG weekend away is a space in which we explore how we do our research and teaching.
 It is organised and led by participants.
 We tend to structure workshops around issues raised by people coming or run by people willing to share their skills and experience.
 It is as much about solidarity around doing radical research in the academy as it is around particular research methods.
 It is a space for thoughtful constructive discussions, meeting each other and having fun.

-PYGYRG will host the weekend events at the Reading International Solidarity Centre (http://www.risc.org.uk/).
+PYGYRG hosted the weekend events at the Reading International Solidarity Centre (http://www.risc.org.uk/).

 For further information, see the PYGYRG website, http://www.pygyrg.co.uk/pygyrg-away-weekend-2017/.